 For the salad:

-- 2 heads Romaine lettuce, or other favorite greens
+- 2 heads Romaine lettuce or other favorite greens

-- ½ small head red cabbage, shredded
+- ½ small head red cabbage shredded

-- 1 ½ cups sliced or chopped celery
+- 1 ½ cups celery sliced or chopped

-- 1 yellow pepper, diced
+- 1 yellow bell pepper diced

-- 1 orange pepper, diced
+- 1 orange bell pepper diced

-- 2 cups cherry or grape tomatoes, sliced
+- 2 cups cherry tomatoes sliced

-- 6 ounces fresh mushrooms, sliced
+- 6 ounces fresh mushrooms sliced

-- ½ red onion, sliced thin
+- ½ red onion sliced thin

-- 6 scallions, diced plus more for topping
+- 6 scallions diced plus more for topping

-- 1 cup frozen peas, quick thawed under warm water
+- 1 cup frozen peas quick thawed under warm water

 For the dressing: